modalityone/modality/CONTRIBUTING.md

 The Base [layer](https://docs.modality-project.org/#_layers) is a fully operational implementation of the [WebFX](https://webfx.dev) stack layer beneath, based on the Postgres database.
 This layer is a pure technical solution that isn’t bound to any specific domain.

 - **If you would like to contribute base layer code, take a look at our GitHub [issues](https://github.com/modalityproject/modality/issues?q=is%3Aissue+is%3Aopen+label%3A%22base+layer+code%22+).**
-- **You may also be interested in raising new, relevant base layer issues, for yourself or others to subsequently implement.**

 ## Reporting bugs